bhague1281/kevin-bacon-project/readme.txt

 A.K.: Fixed symgraph.h constructors (bug didn't surface until trying to compile moviematch.h).
 A.K.: Made helper functions in MovieMatch for string parsing.
+B.T.: Committed a test program into the tree.
+A.K.: Made makefile as it should be, given that moviematch.h and symgraph.h are template headers.
+Left old versions of stuff commented out.